ExpressLRS/Docs/docs/quick-start/lua-howto.md

 If the parameter list does not populate after a few seconds, first verify the ExpressLRS module has power by checking its LED.
 If there is no power, it is possible the Protocol set for the External Module is incorrect or that the module is not properly connected to the pins of the JR bay of the radio.
 The latter could mean that the module's PCB has gotten loose, common with the first batches of the ES24TX modules from HappyModel.

 If parameters do show up, but the Bad/Good section on the right side of the header is showing an unstable value, have a look at your model settings and make sure the Internal RF module is set to Off.
-If the Bad/Good indciates something other than `0/your packet rate` this means `CRSFshot` is not working-- verify that you properly followed the [Radio Preparation](./../tx-prep) Guide.
+If the Bad/Good indicates something other than `0/your packet rate` this means `CRSFshot` is not working-- verify that you properly followed the [Radio Preparation](./../tx-prep) Guide.

 <img src="../../assets/images/lua3.jpg" width = "40%">
 <img src="../../assets/images/lua/config-bw.png" width = "40%">